 Council will develop a schedule of fees and charges as part of the Annual Budget each year.
-Proposed pricing changes will be included in the schedule before the budget is adopted, giving the community the opportunity to review and provide valuable feedback before the fees are finalised.

 5.2 Statutory Fees and Fines

 Statutory fees and fines are those which Council collects under the direction of legislation or other government directives.
 The rates used for statutory fees and fines are generally advised by the state government department responsible for the corresponding service or legislation, and generally Council will have limited discretion in applying these fees.